Building my Website!

 end

-now, we can use a little shell scripting to get our result:
+Now, we can use a little bit of shell scripting to get our result:

 # hexdump of the binary